-This is a custom house I made for someone who didn’t get their first choice last year.
-It’s a modified pattern from the Stone Stenciled Clock House.
-His requests for this house included a clock in the tower and a stone base – easy to incorporate both of those features.
+Jeremiah's Stone House is a custom miniature Halloween house I made for someone who didn't get their first choice last year.
+It's a modified pattern from the Stone Stenciled Clock House.
+His requests for this house included a clock in the tower and a stone base - easy to incorporate both of those features.

-Here is a close-up of the mandatory clock.
-It’s a 13-hour clock I found online.
+Here is a close-up of the clock he requested.
+It's a 13-hour clock I found online.
 I just enlarge it or shrink it to fit the circular opening of whatever Halloween house I use it on.
-I framed the clock with one of the gears from the Sizzix Bigz dies called “Industrial”.
+I framed the clock with one of the gears from the Sizzix Bigz dies called "Industrial".

 And the mandatory rocky outcropping as the base is seen below.
 It's paper mache over corrugated cardboard painted with various layers of paints to mimic stone.
 I decided it was a little too barren so I cut some stepping stones from Tim Holtz Sizzix Thinlits Dies Set - Mixed Media #4.
 I wanted them to really look like stone so I painted them with thick grey paint heavily laced with sand.
 They are bumpy and have a stone-like texture.
 I highlighted them a little bit with Picket fence paint.
 In order to make the stepping stones stand out better, I ground up some moss I found, mixed it with Peeled Paint and mushed it between the stones when they were glued in place.
 I am very pleased with how this turned out.

 I even used the moss on the back graveyard.
 Later moss was added all around the house, but I took these photos before I did that.